mikaelho/tinysync/README.md

     >>> other_device = track({}, 'tinysync_demo', persist=CouchDB)
     >>> other_device.one.data = 'second version'

-Now if I try to update the same bit, I will have no impact, toting my outdated data:
+Now if I try to update the same bit, I will have no impact, going about with my outdated data:

     >>> my_device.one.data = 'third version'
     >>> my_device.one.data  # The other guy wins